sellersindustry/SherpaJS/README.md

 Servers are a collection of [modules](#modules) mounted at specific routes.

 ### Creating a Server
-Creating a new server is extremely easy.
-But you can also use `sherpa init server` ([CLI Command](#init-command)) to create a new server.
+Creating a new server is extremely easy and can be done within a couple of minutes.
 Check out the [SherpaJS Server Template](https://github.com/sellersindustry/SherpaJS-template-server) for an example of how to build your server.

+> [!TIP] Use the `sherpa init server` ([commands](#init-command)) to create a new server in an empty directory.

 #### Step 1